SQL Query Guidelines

 In line with our CodeReuse/ActiveRecord cop, you should only use forms like pluck(:id) or pluck(:user_id) within model code.
 In the former case, you can use the ApplicationRecord-provided .pluck_primary_key helper method instead.
 In the latter, you should add a small helper method to the relevant model.

 If you have strong reasons to use pluck, it could make sense to limit the number of records plucked.
 MAX_PLUCK defaults to 1_000 in ApplicationRecord.
+In all cases, you should still consider using a subquery and make sure that using pluck is a reliably better option.

 Inherit from ApplicationRecord